prograhammer/vscode-tslint-vue/README.md

 The above will give the type as `vue` which is not ideal and defeats the purpose of TypeScript (your Vue modules extend Vue with more type information that you have added on your module).
  I'm currently looking for a solution to this.
 In the meantime, you can double check yourself (if you have any places you import vue into ts) using the
 Webpack plugin `fork-ts-checker-webpack-plugin`.
 See Webpack section further down below.
+Also remember that you will still need declaration files for any non-ts/non-vue imports otherwise TypeScript does not know how to work with them.

 ### Setup tsconfig.json